 I struggle to find a time in my life where meeting and getting to know people wasn’t one of my very favourite things to do.
 I will admit that on a rare occasion, I reflect somewhat nostalgically on my brief foray into the ‘Punk’ subculture when I was 16, that required a face that emphatically read “I hate you” and not many people were able to stand my sultry, kohl-rimmed glare.

 I fear that my current hospitable resolve and assailable facial arrangement will forever present an open invitation to anybody and everybody who feels like a chat.
-It could be something to do with having my heart permanently adorned on my sleeve, however, I have a few close friends who also suffer from this endless pillory of strangers forcing themselves and their lives/problems/interests/hopes/desires etc on our ears (girls, you know who you are) who’s demeanors are much less flimsy than my own.
-I do not bemoan this fatal stranger attraction however, despite its tendency to occasionally invite unwanted attentions, because it so often bears rich delicious fruit.
-This fruit can come in the form of stories, new friends, offers of wine and food (often in that order) and a seeming neverending abundance of interest and intregue.
+It could be something to do with having my heart permanently adorned on my sleeve, however, I have a few close friends who also suffer from this endless pillory of strangers forcing themselves and their lives/problems/interests/hopes/desires etc on our ears (girls, you know who you are) who’s demeanours are much less flimsy than my own.
+I do not bemoan this fatal stranger attraction, however, despite its tendency to occasionally invite unwanted attention, because it so often bears rich delicious fruit.
+This fruit can come in the form of stories, new friends, offers of wine and food (often in that order) and a seeming neverending abundance of interest and intrigue.

-It was here that the face (and the tent) brought a new friend into light.
+It was here that the face (and the tent) brought a new friend into the light.
 Andy, a gentleman campervanning in our little green quadrangle, alighted on our area and it was immediately apparent to me that he had an ‘open’ face and bionic ears – bilateral cochlea implants.
 We talked briefly at first and he returned later to continue the conversation at length.
 We three spoke easily and asked (gently) probing questions of one another without fear of being rebuffed – thank you face.
-I won’t tell you his story here other than to say he too has embarked on a challenging, physically and emotionally exerting expedition and had every intention if meeting each obstacle with his eyes and ears and heart open.
-His narrative and his demeanor was such that he made me feel lucky to have this information-provoking face and also, feel proud to be human, really.
+I won’t tell you his story here other than to say he too has embarked on a challenging, physically and emotionally exerting expedition and had every intention of meeting each obstacle with his eyes and ears and heart open.
+His narrative and his demeanour were such that he made me feel lucky to have this information-provoking face and also, feel proud to be human, really.

-Face bared and all.
+Face Bared and All

 If wear my heart on my sleeve, where must it go when I am without clothes?